orlandomotapires/docker_kick_start/README.md

 &emsp;This is a self-made resume for studying Docker, feel free to use or/and make pull-requests! :)</br>

-&emsp;Special thanks to Mateus Muller, who inspired me to build this resume, the video where part of this content came from is at the first reference.</br>
+&emsp;Special thanks to [Mateus Muller](https://mateusmuller.me/), who inspired me to build this resume, the video where part of this content came from is [here](https://www.youtube.com/watch?v=RE31GWJGkwA&ab_channel=MateusMuller).</br>
-&emsp;At [references](#references) there is many others contents i judged important while studying about docker and all the peripheral knowledge </br>
+&emsp;At [references](#references-and-other-content) there is many others contents i judged important while studying about docker and all the peripheral knowledge.</br>

 ## Authors